pennersr/django-allauth/docs/providers/telegram.rst

 Telegram
 --------

-If the time of the telegram server differs from the time of your server, then you may need to increase the authorization period using the ``auth_date_validity`` parameter.
+Telegram does not strictly regulate the authorization expiration time, so you may need to set your own expiration time, which can be less than the default value.
 You can also set this parameter in Social applications settings as json ``{"auth_date_validity": 100}``.
 The default value of the ``auth_date_validity`` is 30 seconds.

 .. code-block:: python